devfile/devfile-web/libs/docs/src/docs/2.2.0/create-devfiles-with-templates.md

     3. Adding `commands`
         - An `id` to identify the command
-        - An `exec` entity must be defined with a `commandLine` string and a reference to a `component`.
-This implies that at least one component entity is defined under the root `components` element.
+        - An `exec` entity must be defined with a `commandLine` string and a reference to a `component`
+          - *This implies that at least one component entity is defined under the root `components` element*
         - The `workingDir` is set to where the project source is stored
-        - Command groups can be used to define automation that is useful for executing a web service
+        - Command groups can be used to define automation that is useful for executing a web service:
         ```yaml
         commands:
           - id: build